-If New Moms does not receive the requested funding the number of Oak Park families served will need to be reduced.
+New Moms has a well-balanced mix of both public and private funding including support from individuals, businesses, private foundations and special events.
+However, if New Moms does not receive the requested funding the number of Oak Park families served will need to be reduced.

-3. Attachments -
+-3.
+Attachments